Canon 1300D vs Nikon D3X

-The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D3X are two digital cameras that were announced, respectively, in March 2016 and December 2008.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D3X are two digital cameras that were officially introduced, respectively, in March 2016 and December 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame (D3X) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24.4 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24.4 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Nikon D3X

 The physical size and weight of the Canon 1300D and the Nikon D3X are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.